f5devcentral/f5-rseries-training/docs/introduction.rst

 More Pay-as-you-Grow (PAYG) options
 -----------------------------------

 the rSeries family of appliances has multiple hardware and software options similar to the previous generation iSeries appliances.
-F5 has reduced the total number of distinct hardware platforms in the rSeries family, but increased the number of PAYG options in the mid-range, and high-end rSeries models to allow for similar price and performance points of previous generations.
+F5 has reduced the total number of distinct hardware platforms in the rSeries family, but increased the number of Pay-as-you-Grow (PAYG) options in the mid-range, and high-end rSeries models to allow for similar price and performance points of previous generations.
 Instead of offering a 7000 series platform in between the 5000 and 10000 models, F5 now offers 3 PAYG tiers/licensing options for both the 5000 and 10000 models.
-This allows for expansion of performance and resources by upgrading to the next model via a simple software license change to higher model within the same family.
+This allows for expansion of performance and resources by upgrading to the next model via a simple software license change to a higher model within the same family.
 As an example you could start with the entry level model of the 5000 series (r5600), and if performance demand increases you can unlock more CPU resources by upgrading to the r5800 or r5900 via a simple license change.

 .. image:: images/rseries_introduction/image2.png
   :align: center
   :scale: 40%

-For the 2000 and 4000 models the number of pay-as-you-grow tiers remains the same, whith each model having an x600 model and an x800 model just like the previous generation iSeries appliances.
+For the 2000 and 4000 models the number of pay-as-you-grow tiers remains the same as the current iSeries, with each model having an x600 model and an x800 model just like the previous generation iSeries appliances.
 You can start with an x600 model and upgrade the the x800 model via a simple licensing change.

 .. image:: images/rseries_introduction/image3.png
   :align: center